Find out what is happening in the world of corruption

 If you have experienced corruption, or you have witnessed corruption, you have the following rights:

-1. Fairness, dignity and privacy: the right to be treated with fairness and with respect for your dignity and privacy.
+The right to be treated with fairness and with respect for your dignity and privacy.

 You have the right to be attended to promptly and courteously, and treated with respect for your dignity and privacy by all members of any department, institution, agency or organisation dealing with or providing a service to you.